 The shape of your rain garden depends on your slope and the conditions of your site.
 A circular shape or kidney shape is the most common.

-In my example, our space was long and narrow, so our garden ended up with dimensions similar to 4 feet wide by 11 feet long.
+In my example, our space was long and narrow, so our garden ended up about to 4 feet wide by 11 feet long.

 Learn more about this rain garden in my article Connecting Rain Barrels to a Rain Garden.